 Suzanne Cremen PhD

 Suzanne holds two MAs (in Depth Psychology, and in Engaged Humanities with an emphasis in Mythology), from Pacifica Graduate Institute, California, as well as degrees in Law and Arts from the University of New South Wales, Sydney.
-She teaches a Masters/PhD course at the Pacifica Graduate Institute on 'Our Soul’s Code: A Depth Psychological View of Vocation' with Dr Jennifer Selig, and has served on the board of Pacifica's Alumni Association.
-She is a certified practitioner of the Myers-Briggs Type Indicator.
+She is the only Australian-based faculty member at Pacifica Graduate Institute where she teaches a Masters/PhD course on 'Our Soul’s Code: A Depth Psychological View of Vocation', She has served on the board of Pacifica's Alumni Association; and currently serves on the faculty of the International Assisi Institute.
 Suzanne was awarded a full scholarship to complete her PhD research on Jungian and archetypal approaches to vocation and career development at La Trobe University, Melbourne.
+She is also a certified practitioner of the Myers-Briggs Type Indicator.

 Suzanne is passionate about envisioning and fostering new and meaningful possibilities for extending depth and archetypal theories and practices into the world.
 In 2012 she was a plenary presenter in NYC at the Art and Psyche in the City Conference, sponsored by New York University, IAAP, ARAS and the Jungian Psychoanalytic Association.
 In 2014 she was Chair and presenter at a symposium on 'Vocation as Psyche’s Call' at the International Conference in Guidance and Career Development in Québec.
-She is published in journals and co-edited a ground-breaking special issue of the International Journal of Multiple Research Approaches (2013) on 'Depth Psychological Research Methods: Multiple and Engaged Approaches'.
+She is published in scholarly journals including Quadrant and the International Journal for Educational and Vocational Guidance.
+In 2013 she co-edited a ground-breaking special issue of the International Journal of Multiple Research Approaches on 'Depth Psychological Research Methods: Multiple and Engaged Approaches'.

 Suzanne has served as president of the Queensland Jung Society, a founding board member of the National Interfaith Association of Australia, and co-founder of scholarly publishing house eContent Management (acquired in 2014 by Routledge).
 She also produced Australia’s first National Children’s Summit at Parliament House, Canberra, supported by the Governor-General Sir William Deane and in collaboration with organisations including UNICEF and the Human Rights Commission, to give young people a voice in government, business and community decisions which affect them.